-Who knows what the world coming to… But I do not want humans to control the world anymore....the most important thing for an artist to remember?
+Who knows what the world coming to… But I do not want humans to control the world anymore....the best piece of advice you've ever heard?

 Art cannot comes before life!
 You can`t be an artist without your family and friends, life.
 Even a lovely pet.
 So I think most important thing is your own life for an artist....the most inspiring thing you've ever seen?

 Everyday, every moment, every breath is inspiring to me....the cleverest thing you've ever done?

 Maybe coming to NYC?
 If I didn`t come to NYC, I would not have improved my photographs....the stupidest thing you've ever done?

 Also coming to NYC.
 I have been away from my family and friends for 4 years for my work.
-That still hurt me....the point?
+That still hurt me....next?

 Not so sure.
 Perhaps being good to my family and growing.What equipment/film do you use?
 What do you like about what you use?

 Mostly Kodak big mini, Leica minilux, Canon 5D, film- Kodak 160nc & gold 200.Who/what are your influences - art/film/literature/other photographers?

 I think most artist give me influences.
 Especially Walter Pfeiffer, Wolfgang Tillmans and 20th century north European architects, furniture and most of sculpture.